-The WEOC is comprised of representatives of six member organizations that operate under provincial mandates to serve the unique needs of women in all regions of Canada and we continue to work to expand our membership to include organizations in each province.
+The WEOC Board is comprised of representatives of seven member organizations that operate under provincial mandates to serve the unique needs of women in all regions of Canada and we continue to work to expand our membership to include organizations in each province.
 Our organizations provide resources, programs and services to women entrepreneurs coast to coast, including:

 * Note: Some services may not be available in all regions